-Table~\ref{tab3} compares the proposed method and the previously reported methods.
-BERT\textsubscript{base} model ($L$=12, $h$=12, $d$=768) is used as the basis for comparison.
-The test results, the average accuracy drop compared to BERT\textsubscript{base}, the average number of FLOPs, and the average inference speedup are reported for each model.
-As shown in the table, the proposed method achieves 2.9 times speedup with 0.73\% on average accuracy drops compared to BERT\textsubscript{base} model.
+Table~\ref{tab3} compares the proposed approach and the previously reported speedup methods.
+BERT-base model ($L$=12, $h$=12, $d$=768) is used as the basis for comparison.
+The test results, the average accuracy drop compared to BERT-base, the average number of FLOPs, and the average inference speedup are reported for each model.
+As shown in the table, the proposed approach achieves 2.9 times speedup with 0.73\% on average accuracy drops compared to BERT-base model.

 Compared to other works, DistilBERT model achieves 1.7 times speedup with around 2.74\% accuracy degradation on average.
 In DistilBERT, a pre-trained general-purpose language presentation model must be trained from scratch with significant effort.
 The TinyBERT model speedup is 2.0 times with 0.4\% accuracy drops on average.
 TinyBERT uses a two-stage learning framework that performs Transformer distillation at pre-training and fine-tuning phases with considerable excessive computational effort.
 The MobileBERT model speedup is 5.5 times with around 1.19\% accuracy drop, but the starting point of this model is BERT\textsubscript{large}.
 The PoWER-BERT model speedup is 2.9 times with around 0.92\% accuracy drop.
 However, the training of PoWER-BERT consists of 3 phases: "fine-tuning, elimination configuration search, and re-training" \cite{goyal2020power} that impose extra training effort.
 LayerDrop and FPT speedups are 1.7 and 1.5 times, respectively, with corresponding average accuracy drops of 1.47\% and 0.93\%.